Course Descriptions-Research Concentration

 Review and extension of undergraduate psychological statistics and research methods.
 Focus on computer analysis using parametric and nonparametric techniques including analysis of variance and regression.
 Prerequisites: Background and/or experience in statistics for the social sciences required or a course equivalent to UTC PSY 2010 and admission to a psychology master’s program or department head approval.

 Advanced research design and research process.
 Focus on critical literature review and synthesis, multiple approaches to research design, proposal development, and research integrity.
 Prerequisite: PSY 5100 and admission to a psychology master’s program or department head approval.

 5950r Advanced Studies in Experimental Psychology (3)

-Detailed examination of current issues in learning, perception and psychophysics cognition and/or physiological psychology.
+Detailed examination of current issues in learning, cognition, psychopathology and/or biological psychology.
 Maximum credit: nine hours for students in the psychology graduate programs unless specific approval is given by program director.
-Prerequisite: approval of the instructor.
+Prerequisite: department head approval.r.

 5960r Advanced Studies in Developmental/Personality/Social Psychology (3)

 Detailed examination of current issues in personality, developmental and/or social psychology.
 Maximum credit: nine hours for students in the psychology graduate program unless specific approval is given by program director.
 Prerequisite: Admission to a Psychology master’s program or approval of the graduate instructor.

 Supervised individual projects that involve intensive literature surveys or development of research procedures.
 A written report is required.
 Maximum credit: six hours.
 Prerequisite: approval of the instructor.